5 Tips for Choosing Autoimmune-Friendly Packaged Snacks

 - Vegetable protein

-And be sure to read the label every time, even on products you routinely buy because companies could change up the ingredients in their products at any time.
-If a product contains an ingredient that is unfamiliar to you or you’re unsure whether or not it contains foods that are non-Autoimmune Solution protocol compliant, you’re better off skipping it.
-It isn’t worth derailing your progress and risking a potential flare-up.
-Just remember my motto: when in doubt, go without.
+Be sure to routinely read labels, even on products you buy often.
+Companies could change the ingredients in their products at any time.
+If a product contains an ingredient that is unfamiliar to you or you’re unsure whether or not it contains ingredients that are not The Myers Way® approved, you’re better off skipping it.
+It is not worth derailing your progress and risking a potential flare of nasty symptoms.
+Remember—when in doubt, go without.

 4. Prepare for Success

-Going to the grocery store and navigating shelves lined with seemingly endless choices can be overwhelming for anyone.
-Your best bet for making smart choices in the snack aisle is to come prepared with a list of options you know are AIP approved.
+Going to the grocery store and navigating shelves lined with seemingly endless choices can be overwhelming.
+Your best bet for making smart choices in the snack aisle is to prepare a list of options you know are AIP approved.
 Some of my favorite ready-made snacks include:

 - Avocado or other fresh fruit